-20.14 PRE-CONSULTATION AND COMPLETE APPLICATION
+20.11 PRE-CONSULTATION AND COMPLETE APPLICATION

-The specific submission requirement for any given application will be based on the scale of the proposal, its location, and its location in relation to other land uses and where described by the policies of the plan as determined by the approval authority.
-The municipality may develop guidelines, Terms of References (TOR) and/or general descriptions of the studies, reports and information that may be required as part of a complete application.
-These guidelines/ TOR may be included as an appendix to this plan, and may be revised, both instances without the need for an Official Plan Amendment.
-Applicants are encouraged to pre-consult ahead of submitting any applications for development.
+The specific submission requirements for any given application will be based on the scale of the proposal, its location, and its location in relation to other land uses.
+The Town may develop guidelines, Terms of References (TOR) and/or general descriptions of the studies, reports and information that may be required as part of a complete application.
+These guidelines/ TOR may be included as an appendix to this Plan, and may be revised, both instances without the need for an Official Plan Amendment.
+Applicants are encouraged to preconsult ahead of submitting any applications for development.
 Where required by by-law, applicants are required to undertake a pre-consultation review with the approval authority before submitting an application.
-(OPA 19)

-The Town may pass a By-law requiring mandatory pre-consultation with the Municipality that addresses such matters as but not limited to:

-- (a) Those application types that are the subject of pre-consultation requirements; - (b) Authority to administer, direct appropriate action and exercise discretion with regard to the pre-consultation process and its requirements; - (c) Defining what the pre-consultation process entails; - (d) Establishing the basis upon which an Application may be considered Complete or Incomplete.
-OPA 19)
+- 1. The Town may pass a By-law requiring mandatory pre-consultation with the Municipality that addresses such matters as but not limited to: - (a) Those application types that are the subject of pre-consultation requirements; - (b) Authority to administer, direct appropriate action and exercise discretion with regard to the pre-consultation process and its requirements; - (c) Defining what the pre-consultation process entails; and, - (d) Establishing the basis upon which an Application may be considered Complete or Incomplete.

-2. Pre-Consultation (OPA 19)
+2. Pre-Consultation

 - (a) Pre-consultation may include a meeting held with the Municipality and any other external agency as deemed appropriate by the Municipality.
-The purpose of this preconsultation meeting is to review the proposed application and the relevant studies and/or information outlined in the Official Plan, prior to the submission of an application, - (b) Pre-consultation may require peer review, technical sign-off or acceptance, and/or external agency sign-off of technical studies as part of the review process.
-The preconsultation may also incorporate public engagement as part of the review process (see Section 21.1).
-This engagement may include the hosting of public information sessions, open houses, public meetings, or other strategies. - (c) Upon completion of the pre-consultation process a letter will be provided to the applicant confirming the completion of the pre-consultation process.
-(OPA 19)
+The purpose of this pre-consultation meeting is to review the proposed application and the relevant studies and/or information outlined in the Official Plan, prior to the submission of an application. - (b) Pre-consultation may require peer review, technical sign-off or acceptance, and/or external agency sign-off of technical studies as part of the review process.
+The pre-consultation may also incorporate public engagement as part of the review process (see Section Public Consultation subsection).
+This engagement may include the hosting of public information sessions, open houses, public meetings, or other strategies. - (c) Upon completion of the pre-consultation process, a letter will be provided to the applicant confirming the completion of the pre-consultation process.

-3. Complete Applications (OPA 19)
+3. Complete Applications

 Applications for Official Plan amendment, Zoning By-law amendment, plan of subdivision, plan of condominium, site plan approval, minor variance and consent shall be supported by a complete application.
-The purpose of requiring a complete application is to ensure that Council the approval authority has the necessary information to make informed decisions and/or comments on the aforementioned applications and to initiate the time frames for processing applications under the Planning Act.
+The purpose of requiring a complete application is to ensure that the approval authority has the necessary information to make informed decisions and/or comments on the aforementioned applications and to initiate the time frames for processing applications under the Planning Act.

-The applications noted above must be accompanies by the information prescribed under the Planning Act (including the fee) and any or all information outlined below:
+The applications noted above must be accompanied by the information prescribed under the Planning Act (including the fee) and any or all information outlined below: